When it comes to building a conversion rate and search engine optimized website, speed is crucial.

 Run your website through this mobile site test to get data on what fixes you need for your website.

-In this next section, I’ll walk you through fixing the top five page speed problems that can help you score a 100% on the PageSpeed Insights tool.
+In this next section, I’ll walk you through fixing the top page speed problems to help you score a 100% on the PageSpeed Insights tool.

 Getting a perfect 100% on Google’s PageSpeed Insights tool is no easy task.